[from 2026]

 So I thought and wrote then, and so I think now, with this difference: then, I saw the City, emerging on the horizon; now, I write from within the City.

 Let’s begin with a walk around the City, to see what we can see, to observe how the trends that were visible twenty-five years ago have matured, to note the trajectories of the movements and see where they have landed today.
-We shall look at a succession of phenomena:
+We shall look at a succession of subjects:

-Beyond these topics, there are many more implications to be drawn from the City’s architecture and evident aims to be explored.
-But before going further, I want to disarm one rather obvious critique: many will insist that the essays overlook the good things that technology can do or has already delivered.
-First, that aspect of progress in technology never needs boosting; the benefits are obvious, I don’t deny, and trumpeted from every portal—that is why the costs need critical examination.
-Secondly, this is exactly how temptation works: the thing being offered has manifest benefits, but concealed within are snares that need exposing.
+Beyond these topics, there are many more implications to be drawn from the City’s architecture and evident aims to be explored.Before going further, I want to disarm one rather obvious critique: many will insist that the essays overlook the good things that technology can do or has already delivered.
+First, that aspect of progress in technology never needs boosting; the benefits are obvious, I don’t deny, and trumpeted from every portal.
+They are the bright, shiny new objects that attract and capture our attention—that is why the costs need critical examination.
+Secondly, this is exactly how temptation works: the thing being offered has manifest benefits but concealed within are snares that need exposing.
 For,

 ...what is a man profited, if he shall gain the whole world, and lose his own soul? —Matt.
 16:26a (AV)